 I’ve been putting off summiting Cascade Mountain due to its elevation gain and length.
-Dissuaded by the long approach Cascade Mountain was never high on my list.
-However, it does tower over Banff and I can even see it from outside my bedroom in Canmore, so I knew it was time I finally checked it off the list.
+Dissuaded by the long approach, Cascade Mountain was never high on my list.
+However, it towers over Banff, and I can even see it from outside my bedroom in Canmore, so I knew it was time I finally checked it off the list.

 Cascade Mountain Hike/Scramble Information

 Cascade Mountain Key Stats

 5 – 9 hours

 Hard (Easy scrambling)

 Best Time To Climb Cascade Mountian

 Late July – September.
 If you can see snow near the false summit from town, do not attempt Cascade.
 The route requires an exposed traverse in this section, and it would be perilous with snow.
 Once the snow has melted off of Cascade, it is good to go.